 Consistent with the holistic view of child development that grounds all of Waldorf education, our curriculum structures the years from first through eighth grade as a continuous trajectory rather than a series of individual milestones.
 This means that students are not stifled by a “pass/fail” environment or pressured to achieve new skills before they are ready.
 By finding the right pace and methods to reach each child, we teach students not simply to read, for example, but to appreciate the beauty and power of language.

 No matter at what point your child joins us, our faculty will be ready to meet them with the right lesson at the right time.

 The uniqueness of the Waldorf curriculum lies primarily in how and when the children are taught, rather than in what is taught.
 In presenting material, the encounter comes first; then encounter becomes experience; and out of experience crystallizes the concept.

 In a truly balanced educational program, each student will find many ways for his or her gifts and talents to shine.
-And even a very bright child who can zoom through "reading, writing and arithmetic" needs a school that provides real challenges for growth in other dimensions.
+Even a very bright child who can zoom through "reading, writing and arithmetic" needs real challenges for growth in other dimensions.

-Throughout the regular program of Main Lessons and Subject Lessons, all students are provided an education that is rich in developmental movement, music and art, literacy and numeracy foundations, and health-strengthening rhythms.
+Throughout the regular program of main lesson and subject classes, all students are provided an education that is rich in developmental movement, music and art, literacy and numeracy foundations, and health-strengthening rhythms.
 For those who need more support, the Educational Support Team provides an intermediate level of intervention.